-- 1. download the same dataset (MHSVI) - upload it into your Terra workspace
+- 1. download a sample dataset (MHSVI) - 2. upload it into a Terra workspace

 The MHSVI data we will use

 - The Minority Health Social Vulnerability Index dataset (MHSVI) is a TSV file - TSV is an abbreviation for tab-separated values file a file format commonly used to exchange data between databases - There are many other file formats, each with its own way of separating/storing data.
 For example: a TSV file uses tabs, while a CSV file uses commas.